We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 Is HHC Safe?

-There’s little to no research on HHC so we simply don’t know.
-Having said that, anecdotal user reports coupled with what we know about the effects of other cannabinoids suggest that HHC has a similar safety profile to THC.
-However, the effects of ingesting hydrogenated substances from the conversion mixture are unknown.
+There’s little to no research on HHC, so we don’t know.
+Anecdotal user reports coupled with what we know about the effects of other psychoactive cannabinoids suggest that HHC is about as safe as THC.

 Additionally, the company Colorado Chromatography, which synthesizes HHC through a patent-pending process, recently released the results of four preclinical safety studies.

-But another safety concern with HHC is contamination.
-Although the process used to make HHC has a low potential to produce toxic residues, the synthesis of THC from CBD requires more care.
-That means unscrupulous or inexperienced manufacturers can do an inadequate job of removing harmful chemicals from finished HHC products.
+Another safety concern with HHC is contamination.
+Although the process used to make HHC has a low potential to produce toxic residues, the first step of the process, which turns CBD into THC, can produce harmful compounds.

 That’s one reason why third-party contaminant testing by a reputable, experienced, accredited lab is crucial when buying HHC products.